Get exclusive member benefits & effect social change. Join Today

 For example, heroin is typically eliminated from your system faster, and symptoms will start within 12 hours of last use.
 If you’ve been on methadone, it may take a day and a half for symptoms to begin.

-To diagnose opiate withdrawal, your primary care provider will perform a physical examination and ask questions about your symptoms.
-They may also order urine and blood tests to check for the presence of opiates in your system.
+To diagnose opioid withdrawal, your primary care provider will perform a physical examination and ask questions about your symptoms.
+They may also order urine and blood tests to check for the presence of opioids in your system.

 You may be asked questions about past drug use and your medical history.
 Answer openly and honestly to get the best treatment and support.